 Cars have limited insulation leading to temperature drops:

-In certain US states, leaving a dog in an extreme weather condition is illegal
+- In certain US states, leaving a dog in extreme weather conditions is illegal

 How Hot Is Too Hot To Leave A Dog In The Car?